 Radio and Television Broadcasting Survey (RTBS)

-This survey collects financial and operating data for radio and television stations and networks, and the pay and specialty television industry.
+This survey collects financial and operating data for radio, television stations and networks and discretionary and on-demand services.

-Information collected by the Annual Radio and Television survey serves the following broad objectives: to measure the financial performance of radio and television broadcasters and the economic contribution of this sector to the Canadian economy.
+Information collected by the annual Radio and Television Broadcasting Survey serves the following broad objectives: to measure the financial performance of radio and television broadcasters and the economic contribution of this sector to the Canadian economy.
 The principal outputs of the survey are revenue, expense and operating statistics at the establishment level (individual radio or television undertaking).
 The level of detail collected varies with the size (revenues) of the undertaking.

 Data from this survey are used by:

 b) the Canadian Radio-television and Telecommunications Commission (CRTC) to monitor the industry's performance and adherence to regulations;

 c) industry associations, provincial governments, Canadian Heritage and industry analysts to conduct economic studies and to analyse and develop policy;

 d) industry consultants and other interested parties to prepare reports submitted to bodies such as the CRTC and the Copyright Board.